 One of the newest East Dublin master-planned tracts, on the northeast edge of the city near the San Ramon line.
 Recent post-2010 single-family construction with the newest school assignments.
 Strongest case: the newest housing stock in Dublin, the newest school campuses, lower deferred maintenance.
 Watch: the highest current Mello-Roos exposure of any Dublin sub-area (newest bonds have the longest remaining terms), reserve study adequacy in a still-young HOA, and the slope-and-drainage items common to all East Dublin hillside tracts.

 The view-lot tier on the East Dublin ridge, often inside Positano or Tassajara Hills boundaries but priced as its own market segment ($2M and up, sometimes $3M plus).
 Larger lots, view premiums, often custom or semi-custom construction.
 Strongest case: top-of-market Dublin product with view durability.
-Watch: longer days on market than the family-home tier, more frequent price reductions, and the same Mello-Roos and hillside diligence items as the surrounding tract.
+Watch: longer days on market than the mid-tier, more frequent price reductions, and the same Mello-Roos and hillside diligence items as the surrounding tract.

 Dublin Unified School District (DUSD) serves about 12,800 students across 16 schools: seven TK-5 elementaries, one K-8 (Cottonwood Creek), one TK-8 opening 2026 (Shamrock Hills), two middle schools (Eleanor Murray Fallon, Wells), two comprehensive high schools (Dublin High and Emerald High), one continuation high school (Valley High), the DHS Middle College, and the York Alternative Learning Center.
 Niche grades the district A+ overall (A+ Academics, A+ College Prep, A Teachers).
 Per the most recent state CAASPP results, 75% of DUSD students are proficient in math and 78% in reading, with a 97% district graduation rate.
 PublicSchoolReview ranks DUSD #43 of 1,932 California districts (top 5%); the California School Dashboard and EdData track the same numbers.